RoussKS/financial-year/README.md

 This was a conscious decision as we do not expect anyone to select that date to open a business and use a year/calendar financial year.

 This is allowed for a *`business`* type financial year.

-### Contribute
-Do you want to make a change?
-Pull requests are welcome with fully tested code.

 ### Roadmap
 - Introduce Laravel Package